Whitt83/Docker-Python/README.md

   * pip3 install ptvsd==4.2.5 --user
 5. (Optional) Install autopep8
   * pip3 install autopep8 --user
+6. (Optional) Install pylint
+  * pip3 install pylint --user

 # Forking & Customizing
  * Please fork it and use it.
 Any errors, please submit back to me (or a pull request!)
  * Change the name of the project folder to match your project
+ * Change the container name -- Note, you will need to do a find & replace in tasks.json on the previous container name!!
  * Change the Dockerfile to some more intersting container, like tensorflow
  * Delete debug_test.py, and put some interesting project in this repo